ASSOCIATION OF VA PSYCHOLOGIST LEADERS

 programs exist), or

-of clinical personnel, or
+of clinical staff, or

-vii. directs the provision of psychological services within a
+iv. directs the provision of psychological services within a

 facility, program, or clinic, or

-viii. demonstrates professional leadership by such activities as
+v. demonstrates professional leadership by such activities as

 holding professional elective office, committee membership which